FinTech has gone mainstream. Challengers have become mature service providers and incumbents now offer credible FinTech products.

-2. 62% of financial services CEOs believe that investment in emerging technologies is the top driver that will separate high-performing firms from the rest of the pack (Department for International Trade).
+2. As a result, 62% of financial services CEOs believe that investment in emerging technologies is the top driver.
+This will also separate high-performing firms from the rest of the pack (Department for International Trade).

-3. Two-thirds of UK financial services firms are using machine learning in some way (Bank of England).
+3. Additionally, two-thirds of UK financial services firms are using machine learning in some way (Bank of England).